 - Decision making which provides opportunities for communities to contribute to improved decision making

 - Relationship development which involves building new relationships and /or improving existing relationships with or within communities

-- Capacity building which builds on community strengths so that communities and individuals can enhance their ability to influence their physical, social, economic and cultural environments
+- Capacity building which builds on community strengths so that communities and individuals can enhance their ability to influence their physical, social, natural, economic and cultural environments

 By being a triangle, it acknowledges that community engagement can have more than one objective and encourages us to think about what we are hoping to achieve.
 (Note: The Triangle was developed by the Capire Consulting Group and you can request a free booklet from them with more information.
 When I did, I received a quick response and there have been no unwanted emails since.)

-It can also be helpful to recognise that there is a difference between vertical and horizontal community engagement.
+It can also be helpful to recognise there is a difference between vertical and horizontal community engagement.

 Vertical community engagement is where organisations like government agencies, local councils, schools, businesses, health, community services or whatever, want to engage community members in planning and decisions, want to increase access to their services or want to involve communities in some other aspect of their work.